Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 White House Outlines AI's Role in National Security

-The National Security Memorandum on Artificial Intelligence tasks various federal agencies with securing the AI supply chain from potential cyberattacks and disseminating timely threat information about such attacks.
+A national security memorandum on artificial intelligence tasks various federal agencies with securing the AI supply chain from potential cyberattacks and disseminating timely threat information about them.

 October 30, 2024

-President Biden issued the first National Security Memorandum (NSM) on Artificial Intelligence last week, recognizing that advances in the field of AI will have significant implications for national security and foreign policy.
-The memorandum builds on the administration's policies to drive the safe, secure and trustworthy development of AI.
+President Joe Biden issued the first national security memorandum on artificial intelligence (AI), recognizing that advances in the field will have significant implications for national security and foreign policy.
+The memorandum builds on the administration's policies to drive the safe, secure, and trustworthy development of AI.

-The White House directed the United States government to create systems that will ensure that the country leads in the global race to develop AI technology and to ensure that it is safe, secure and trustworthy, to leverage AI for national security purposes, and to advance international regulations and governance around AI technology.
-The NSM also seeks to ensure that AI adoption reflects democratic values and protects human rights, civil rights, civil liberties and privacy while encouraging the international community to adhere to the same values.
+The White House directed the US government to create systems that ensure the country will lead in the global race to develop AI technology for national security purposes and to advance international regulations and governance.
+The memorandum also seeks to ensure that AI adoption reflects democratic values and protects human rights, civil rights, civil liberties, and privacy while encouraging the international community to adhere to the same values.

-"While the memorandum holds broader implications for AI governance, cybersecurity-related measures are particularly noteworthy and essential to advancing AI resilience in national security applications," RStreet cybersecurity Fellow Haiman Wong said in a statement.
+"While the memorandum holds broader implications for AI governance, cybersecurity-related measures are particularly noteworthy and essential to advancing AI resilience in national security applications," wrote R Street cybersecurity fellow Haiman Wong in an analysis of the memorandum

-The memorandum tasks the National Security Council and the Office of the Director of National Intelligence (ODNI) with reviewing national intelligence priorities to improve the identification and assessment of foreign intelligence threats targeting the U.S. AI ecosystem, Wong noted.
-A group of agencies including ODNI, the Department of Defense, and the Department of Justice, are responsible for identifying critical nodes in the AI supply chain that could be disrupted or compromised by foreign actors, ensuring that proactive and coordinated measures are in place to mitigate such risks.
+The memorandum, issued last week, tasks the National Security Council and the Office of the Director of National Intelligence (ODNI) with reviewing national intelligence priorities to improve the identification and assessment of foreign intelligence threats targeting the US AI ecosystem, Wong noted.
+A group of agencies, including ODNI, the Department of Defense, and the Department of Justice, are responsible for identifying critical nodes in the AI supply chain that could be disrupted or compromised by foreign actors, ensuring that proactive and coordinated measures are in place to mitigate such risks.

 The risks of unregulated AI technologies could be severe, he said.